potionlab/Documentation/Setup Continuous Integration.md

 ## Goals

-1. Setup continuous integration on [Travis CI](https://travis-ci.org/)
+1. Continuous integration should run on [Travis CI](https://travis-ci.org/).
-2. Tests should run for each build
+2. Tests should run for each build.
-3. Linting should run for each build
+3. Lint should run for each build.
-4. Via protected branches, merges should not be allowed on `master` unless the build passes continuous integration.
+4. [Required status checks](https://help.github.com/articles/about-required-status-checks/) and [protected branches](https://help.github.com/articles/about-protected-branches/) should prevent merging into `master` unless the build passes continuous integration.

 ## Script Instructions